Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <p> GIS implementation of US Census data allows analysts to map and visualize demographic trends such as population distribution, age demographics, and socioeconomic status across different geographic areas.
 By integrating Census data into GIS platforms, urban planners can make informed decisions      regarding infrastructure development, resource allocation, and community outreach initiatives.
 This spatial data helps governments and organizations understand spatial patterns and make evidence-based policy decisions tailored to specific localities. </p> <br>

   <p> In this tutorial, we will be downloading census files (boundaries and tables) for Boone County, Missouri.
 These files will contain information about the total population as well as racial and ethnic groups at the census tract level.
-Both of these files must be processed and joined together to map demographic data.  </p> <br>
+Both files must be processed and joined together to map demographic data.  </p> <br>

   <p> US Census data can best be described as hierarchical.
 At the lowest level, or highest geographic scale, are census blocks, which are formed by human made and natural features such as streets, roads, railroads, streams, and visible physical and cultural features.
-When aggragated together, census blocks form the census geographies above them in the hierarchy.
-These are block groups, tracts, counties, states, divisions, regions, and finally the entire nation.
+Above census blocks are block groups, tracts, counties, states, divisions, regions, and finally the entire nation.
+Each of these census geographies at the top of the hierarchy can be disaggregated to census blocks.
 Figure 1 below depicts the standard hierarchy as well as alternative offshoots.  </p> <br>

   <figure>